 Prizes were presented by the Chairman

-Correspondence: [a] Increase in Membership.
+Correspondence: [a] Increase in Membership Subscription.
 ET explained that the WBU membership had increased to £10 and thus the membership fees correspondingly would need to increase to £12.
 MJ proposed that this should be accepted. [b] AOB means AOB – JV stated that some issues can occur on the spur of the moment and should be discussed at the AGM.
 RB stated that the ABC Constitution excluded AOB on the Agenda, however, it allowed any matter to be raised by submitting it 2 weeks before the AGM, thus allowing the committee to consider a response.
 He also stated that the Club had a competent committee and any matter could be raised at any time.
 ET reiterated this, stating that correspondence received with during the year had been dealt with in Committee.

 Election of Officers.

-There had been one nomination for Vice-chairman PW.
+There had been one nomination for Vice-chairman: PW.
 This was carried unanimously.
 All other current officers would continue for another year.

 Date of the next meeting: This would be on the same Friday in January 2018.